bboubacar/NodeAndMongoDbBasicConnect/README.md

-# COnfigure Node and connect to atlas Mongodb database
+# Configure Node and connect to atlas Mongodb database

 ## How to run the project in local
 > First clone it by run this in to your terminal <br/>